tuunit/mkdocs-drawio/README.md

 ## Contribution guide

-1. Either use the devcontainer or setup a venv with mkdocs installed
+1. Setup a virtual environment: `python3 -m venv venv && source venv/bin/activate`
-2. Install your current local version: `pip install -e .`
+2. Install poetry: `pip install poetry`
+3. Install dependencies and current version: `poetry install`
+4. Make your desired changes
-3. Add a test for your changes in the `example` directory
+5. Add a test for your changes in the `example` directory
-4. Test your changes by starting `mkdocs serve` in the `example` directory
+6. Test your changes by starting `mkdocs serve` in the `example` directory
-5. Increase the version `pyproject.toml`
+7. Increase the version in `pyproject.toml`
+8. Make sure `poetry run ruff check .` and `poetry run black --check .` passing
-6. Open pull request
+9. Open your pull request ✨️